-- 1.1 For each plant design, a specific PSA shall be developed for level 1 and level 2 including all modes of operation and all relevant initiating events including internal fire and flooding.
-Severe weather conditions and seismic events shall be addressed49. - 1.2 PSA shall include relevant dependencies 50 . - 1.3 The basic Level 1 PSA shall contain sensitivity and uncertainty analyses.
-The basic Level 2 PSA shall contain sensitivity analyses and, as appropriate, uncertainty analyses. - 1.4 PSA shall be based on a realistic modelling of plant response, using data relevant for the design, and taking into account human action to the extent assumed in operating and accident procedures. - 1.5 Human reliability analysis shall be performed, taking into account the factors which can influence the performance of the operators in all plant states.
+- 1.1 For each plant design, a specific PSA shall be developed for level 1 and level 2 including all modes of operation operational states and all relevant initiating events including internal fire and internal flooding and covering fuel in the core and in the spent fuel storage.
+External hazards shall be included in the PSA for level 1 and level 2, as far as reasonably practicable.
+If not reasonably practicable, other justified methodologies shall be used to evaluate the contribution of natural hazards to the overall risk profile of the plant.
+Severe weather conditions and seismic events shall be addressed59. - 1.2 PSA shall include relevant dependencies60. - 1.3 The basic Level 1 PSA shall contain sensitivity and uncertainty analyses.
+The basic Level 2 PSA shall contain sensitivity analyses and, as appropriate, uncertainty analyses. - 1.4 PSA shall be based on a realistic modelling of plant response, using data relevant for the design, and taking into account human action to the extent assumed in operating and accident procedures.
+The mission times in the PSA shall be justified. - 1.5 Human reliability analysis shall be performed, taking into account the factors which can influence the performance of the operators plant staff in all plant states.